Contact: Rich Kurz Page content last updated September 1, 2021

 The Pima Plaza with Squaw Mtn. as a backdrop

 The Camelback Town & Country Village shopping center.
-It never seemed like anyone shopped there.
+It never seemed like anyone ever shopped there.

 Quite the modern high-rise on the way in to downtown.
 Again, the Heard Museum is nearby now.